 A good/bad fit of a linear regression is a statistical term in which the R-squared value is typically above/below 0.9.
 R-squared is a measurement that indicates how closely a fund's performance correlates with the performance of its benchmark index.
 R-squared can range from 0.00 to 1.00, with a 1.00 indicating perfect correlation to the index.

 The data and commentary provided reflect just a few snapshots in time.
 They are not meant to be a complete representation of the fund’s performance, and performance for different time periods will vary.
-Past performance does not guarantee future results, and current fund performance may be lower or higher than the performance cited.
+Current fund performance may be lower or higher than the performance cited.
+Past performance does not guarantee future results.